zhaotong94/E/README.md

 ## Features
 E is a gradient-based optimizer adaptor for rendering the origin optimizer

-  -to explore (alpha<0) for better minima along valleys of landscapes after finding a minimum.
+  - to explore (alpha<0) for better minima along valleys of landscapes after finding a minimum.

-  -to exploit (alpha>0, converging fast) the minimum when the optimizer finds its neighbor, trying to find the bottom of the minimum.
+  - to exploit (alpha>0, converging fast) the minimum (trying to find the bottom) when the optimizer approximates its neighbor.

-It is very suitable for large-batch training (batch size >1K, the larger the better).
+It is very suitable for large-batch training (batch size $\geq1K$, the larger the better).

-In small batch case, the outperformances of adapted optimizers are usually marginal.
+In small batch training case (batch size $<1K$), the advantages of the adapted optimizers are relatively limited.
 ## Installation
 ```
 pip install git+https://github.com/zhaotong94/E